 - Microsoft Camp.Ã‚ Registration is open forÃ‚ free YouthSpark in-store campsÃ‚ at the MOA Microsoft retail store.
 Camps are each two hours long and cover topics like photography, making movies, video game design and computer coding for video games.
-Kids ages 8-13 are eligible to participate.
+Kids ages 8 and up are eligible to participate.
 Pre-register onÃ‚ Microsoft’s website.

 - Free golf camp (via scholarship).Ã‚ Children ages 8 to 17 can get free golf and golf lessons through The First Tee scholarship program.
 Scholarships are available for children from groups identified as underrepresented in golf with girls topping the list.
 Those with financial need, minority youth and children with disabilities are also eligible.
 Scholarships can be used at Eagle Lake, Cleary Lake, Glen Lake and Baker National golf courses.

 - Camp Sunrise youth camp.Ã‚ Camp Sunrise provides youth from Minneapolis and St. Paul with the opportunity to experience a free residential wilderness camp.
 It’s located on the St. Croix River near Rush City.
 Each year, 250-300 youth ages 13 to 18 are involved in the Camp Sunrise summer and school year programs.
 Check out the Camp Sunrise website for more information.